-While physical activity - walking in particular - is still at the heart of this initiative, this year we will introduce you to the Mediterranean eating style, help you develop social connections that support healthy living, share ways you can lower personal stress, help you focus on your sense of purpose, and more!

-Walk Kansas is a team-based program, meaning that you are part of a 6member team and together you will select a goal (challenge) to work toward during the 8 weeks.
+Welcome to Walk Kansas!
+Thank you for participating in this K-State Research and Extension health initiative.
+While physical activity - walking in particular - is still at the heart of this initiative, we will continue to offer tasty and affordable ways to include more fruits and vegetables in your eating style, help you develop social connections that support healthy living, share ways you can lower personal stress, help you focus on your sense of purpose, and more!
+Walk Kansas is a team-based program, meaning that you are part of a 6-member team and together you will select a goal (challenge) to work toward during the 8 weeks.
 Here are the options for your team.
 Challenge 1: Discover the 8 Wonders of Kansas!
 This journey requires each person to get 2 1⁄2 hrs of moderate activity per week.